9 Real Estate Prospecting Letter Templates for Lead Outreach

 Bottom Line

-Even though so much marketing has moved online, direct mail should still have an important place in your lead generation and nurturing systems.
-Up to 90% of all direct mail is opened, so your prospecting letters are likely to be opened and actually read by potential clients.
+Even though many real estate marketing strategies are digital or online, direct mail should still have an essential place in your lead generation and nurturing systems.
+Although digital real estate marketing is valuable and effective, personalized prospecting letters can reach contacts more effectively and generate new business.
 With the templates and tips above, you can generate new clients by writing strategic prospecting letters.